NCEAS/oss-2014/day-02/bash-loops.md

 ## Renaming files

 - Imagine you have a lot of data files named similarly
-- To create a backup copy of all of them, try a loop like:
+- To rename all of them, try a loop like:

 ```bash
 $ for filename in *.csv